 Thing is we arrived far too early for sunset, which was the perfect excuse to check out some of Fuerteventura’s ‘rockier‘ terrain.

-The cliffs here, by the way, are sheer and jagged (i.e. justifiably scary) so we all steered clear…bar daredevils like Lucy. 😉
+The cliffs here, by the way, are sheer and jagged (i.e. justifiably scary) so we all steered clear…bar a few daredevils! 😉

 As the sun slowly began to set, we made our way down to the beach, to soak up the last of the day’s sunshine before returning to the hotel for food and a whole lot of wine!